Eskom September 2025 Load Shedding Schedule - Live Power Updates & Blackout Information

 Use our loadshedding schedule search to find your specific load shedding schedule.
 Simply enter your suburb or area name to get personalized schedule information for your location.

 Load shedding is more likely to occur during peak demand periods.
 The highest power usage typically occurs from 5:00-9:00 PM.
 If there is a mild energy shortfall, Eskom would likely implement load shedding only between 4:00 PM - 5:00 AM to restore emergency reserves if too many were used during peak periods.
 However, higher stages of load shedding may result in power cuts throughout the day.
-Severe cold fronts can cause higher demand and increase the likelihood of load shedding.
+Extreme weather conditions can affect electricity demand patterns.

-How can I prepare for load shedding in winter?
+How can I prepare for load shedding in September?

 - Keep flashlights and batteries readily available